Abhiswain97/ListeningToLife/_posts/2020-07-19-statsandlinalg.md

 As I read the material and understand a concept I will write an article about it.
 It will be two parellel series one for each.
 If you want to follow it then all of it will be posted on my [**Medium**](https://medium.com/@abhi08as.as){:target="_blank"}.
 I will see you there!

 As always, thank you for reading 😊😃!

+# Update(21/07/2020)

+I need to strike a balance between theory and application.
+I actually read few chapters of the book but found that I am more into the *code-first* approach to learning.
+So, there's a slight modification to my plan.
+For linear algebra, I am using [*Computational linear algebra by Rachel Thomas*](https://www.youtube.com/watch?v=8iGzBMboA0I&list=PLtmWHNX-gukIc92m1K0P6bIOnZb-mg0hY).
+I have just begun and I already like it.
+I will use it parellely with Glibert Strang's linear algebra course.

+For proabability & stats: *Think Stats* + any theory course mentioned.